The typical mammals

 The social structure of the naked mole-rat is also very rare in the mammalian world: they are the first eusocial mammals to be discovered.
 It means they live in colonies, just like termites, bees or ants, and each colony contains about 75 individuals.
 Only one female (the queen) and a couple of males reproduce: the rest of the colony are infertile “workers”.
 If the queen is removed or dies, another female will take over and become sexually active (after a big fight with other potential queens, of course).

 Female Spotted Hyenas (Crocuta crocuta) are one of the seven species of mammal in which the group is lead by an alpha female, along with African elephants, lions, orcas, two species of lemur and bonobos.
 But here we want to talk about the fake penis.

-Mating is not easy: in an action similar to pushing up a shirtsleeve, the female retracts her reproductive tract on itself, and creates an opening into which the male inserts his own genital apparatus.
-Males have to practice this act in order to perform properly – rape is physically impossible in hyena world.
+Mating is not easy: in an action similar to pushing up a shirtsleeve, the female retracts her reproductive tract on itself and creates an opening into which the male inserts his own genital apparatus.
+Males have to practice this activity in order to perform properly – rape is physically impossible in the hyena world.

 4. A venomous primate